 Economics & Investing For Preppers

 Here are the latest news items and commentary on current economics news, market trends, stocks, investing opportunities, and the precious metals markets.
 We also cover hedges, derivatives, and obscura.
-And it bears mention that most of these items are from the “tangibles heavy” contrarian perspective of SurvivalBlog’s Founder and Senior Editor, JWR.
-Today, we look at investing in antique swords and sabers.
-(See the Tangibles Investing section.)
+Most of these items are from the “tangibles heavy” contrarian perspective of SurvivalBlog’s Founder and Senior Editor, JWR.
+Today, we look at the recent rise in the price of silver.
+(See the Precious Metals section.)

 Precious Metals: